 - A hummingbird’s brilliant throat color is not caused by feather pigmentation, but rather by iridescence in the arrangement of the feathers.
-Light level, moisture, angle of viewing, wear and tear and other factors all influence just how bright and colorful the throat may appear.
+Light level, moisture, angle of viewing, wear and tear, and other factors all influence just how bright and colorful the throat may appear.

 - Hummingbirds cannot walk or hop, though their feet can be used to scoot sideways while they are perched.
 These birds have evolved smaller feet to be lighter for more efficient flying.
-They will use their feet for itching and preening, however!
+They will use their feet for itching and preening, however.

-- The average ruby-throated hummingbird weighs 3 grams.
+- The average ruby-throated hummingbird weighs just 3 grams.
 In comparison, a nickel weighs 4.5 grams.
 It would take more than 150 ruby-throated hummingbirds to weigh one pound.

 - A hummingbird’s maximum forward flight speed is 30 miles per hour.
 These birds can reach up to 60 miles per hour in a dive, and hummingbirds have many adaptations for unique flight.

-- A hummingbird’s wings beat between 50 and 200 flaps per second depending on the direction of flight, the purpose of their flight and the surrounding air conditions.
+- A hummingbird’s wings beat between 50 and 200 flaps per second depending on the direction of flight, the purpose of their flight, and the surrounding air conditions.

 - At rest, a hummingbird takes an average of 250 breaths per minute.
 Their breathing pace will increase when they are in flight.